 As you evaluate your budget, ensure that a considerable percentage of your performance marketing allocation is invested in data collection systems and a team of professionals who understand how to monitor and analyze the results.
 More importantly, they may assist you in determining how to incorporate those findings into a longer-term brand-centric plan.

-Budget cuts, increases, and shifts in B2B and B2C marketing have been hot subjects in the industry during the pandemic, so this may be an obvious first step.
-But it’s one that many people overlook, especially as digital activations and e-commerce advertising grow in popularity.
+Budget cuts, increases, and shifts in B2B and B2C marketing have been hot topics in the industry during the pandemic, so this may be an obvious first step.
+But many people overlook it, especially as digital activations and e-commerce advertising grow in popularity.

 Precise divisions will vary depending on industry and corporate goals.
 According to Binet in an interview with WARC: